mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 7, 2018
+- Add link to student guide in labtainer-student directory
+- Add link to student guide on VM desktops
+- Fixes to iptables-ics to avoid long delay on shutdown; and fixes to regression tests
+- Add note to guides suggesting student use of VM browser to transfer artifact zip file to instructor.

 August 1, 2018
 - Use a generic Docker image for automated assessment; stop creating "instructor" images per lab.